-[///Editor’s note: mechanism required for AxC_ctrl and VSD data.]

-The control words the “control process” mappers operate upon is structured in the same way as CPRI structures it.
+The control words the “control process” mappers operate upon are structured in the same way as CPRI structures it.
 Areas not extracted or transported to/from the CPRI stream are assumed to be all zero (0).
-Figure 9 illustrates the known CPRI Hyper Frame control words construction.
+Figure 9 illustrates the CPRI Hyper Frame control words collection and construction for the “control process”.
 From the processing point of view control words are always processed in the order they arrive i.e., the first element is the control word 0 (Ns=Xs=0), the second element is the control word 1 (Ns=1, Xs=0), etc. The control process mappers are applied to the control words as they arrive and then stored into the memory as a dense array for possible second stage processing (such as placing data into RoE data packet payload field).

-[///Editor’s note: picture required.]
+There are 36 control words in one hyper frame reserved for future interface protocol extensions.
+Reserved words are completely filled with reserved bits (reserved bits are marked with “r”).
+This means that a transmitter shall send 0’s for bits marked with “r”, and the receiver shall not interpret bits marked with “r”. (transmit: r = 0, receiver: r = don’t care).

+Figure 1 - CPRI basic frame and "control process" interaction

-Figure 9 CPRI Hyper Frame worth of Control Words
+Figure 2 CPRI Hyper Frame worth of Control Words